What Is a License Agreement?

 Related Topics and Tags:

-An End User License Agreement, or EULA, is a contract signed by an individual or entity that buys, downloads, or installs software, and the licensor or owner of that software.
+A EULA is signed by an individual or entity that buys, downloads, or installs software, and the licensor or owner of the software in question.